coil-kt/coil/docs/upgrading_to_coil3.md

 ## Multiplatform

-Coil 3 is now a Kotlin Multiplatform library that supports Android, JVM, iOS, macOS, and Javascript.
-Once [Ktor](https://ktor.io/) releases WASM support on Maven Central, Coil will merge WASM support into the main artifact.
+Coil 3 is now a Kotlin Multiplatform library that supports Android, JVM, iOS, macOS, Javascript, and WASM.

 On Android, Coil uses the standard graphics classes to render images.
 On non-Android platforms, Coil uses [Skiko](https://github.com/JetBrains/skiko) to render images.
 Skiko is a set of Kotlin bindings that wrap the [Skia](https://github.com/google/skia) graphics engine developed by Google.